lankydan/lankydanblog-jamstack/content/blog/2019/corda-flows-can-do-anything/index.md

 If you know your stuff, then you will realise that you can do this via RPC.
 I chose this example to start you off with something familiar.
 You have probably done similar queries in your own flows.
 Although there is a good chance they were part of a more extensive process.

-There are a few things to note here that differ compared to most flows you have written:
+There are a few things to note here that differ compared to most flows:

 - No `@InitiatingFlow` annotation
 - No `@Suspendable` annotation